What is special about this course?

 Year 2 - DipHE

 Core modules are

-Plus one option module from across our humanities subjects
+You will also choose one option module from our range of humanities subjects

 Core modules may include:

 - Work and society

 - Psychology of criminal justice